 There were so many areas severely affected by the recent droughts and bushfires, with wildlife perishing and people losing their homes.
-So now is the perfect time to embark on a regional getaway and support the disaster-affected areas and communities.
+So is you are living in NSW now is the perfect time to embark on a regional getaway and support the disaster-affected areas and communities.

 Here are ten places beautiful local destinations for you to consider courtesy of Destination NSW.
 Let us know below if you’d like to share areas that people should visit to help our friends in the bush.